Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Preliminaries

 where $\sF_U$ is the algebraically integrable foliation on $U$ induced by $\pi$.
-In particular, $\Delta$ is $\nu$-exceptional as $\nu_*K_{\sF_U}=K_{\sF}$.
-For a general fibre $F$ of $\pi$, the pair $(F,\Delta_F)$ is called the \emph{general log leaf} of $\sF$, where $\Delta_F=\Delta|_F$.
-Here we note that $\Delta|_F$ is well-defined since $U$ is nonsingular at codimension one points of $F$.
+In particular, the divisor $\Delta$ is $\nu$-exceptional as $\nu_*K_{\sF_U}=K_{\sF}$.
+For a general fibre $F$ of $\pi$, the pair $(F,\Delta_F)$ is called the \emph{general log leaf} of $\sF$, where $\Delta_F=\Delta|_F$ \cite[Definition 3.11 and Remark 3.12]{AraujoDruel2014}.
+Here the restriction $\Delta|_F$ is well-defined because $U$ is smooth at codimension one points of $F$.
 The following proposition plays a key role in the proof of Proposition \ref{p.UBrankonedistribution}.